Carlson-Jonathan/labyrinthia/readme.md

 great help with this project.

-Note: This entire project was created stricty for academic purposes and should not be used for any sort of financial gain (not that anyone could possibly make a buck off of it anyway).</p>
+Note: This entire project was created stricty for academic purposes and should not be used for any sort of financial gain.</p>
 <h3>Screen Shots</h3>
 <img src="pictures/screenshot1.png">
 <img src="pictures/screenshot2.png">